HelTecAutomation/HeltecDocs/doc/wifi_halow/ht-hd01/source/faq.md

 {ht_translation}`[简体中文]:[English]`

-## The configuration page cannot be accessed when configured via Wi-Fi.
+## The configuration page cannot be accessed when reset up via Wi-Fi.
-Do not enter the configuration mode via Wi-Fi while connecting the network cable.
+Do not enter the reset up mode via Wi-Fi while connecting the network cable.
 If this situation occurs, please unplug the power and network cable, and then re-enter the configuration mode.

 ---------------------------------------

-## How do you get device's IP address?
+## How do you get device's information and IP address?
 Refer to [Get dongle IP address](https://docs.heltec.org/en/wifi_halow/ht-hd01/index.html#view-and-change-the-configuration)
 - Look in the upstream router: Introduction  ht-h7608 latest documentation
 - Connect to the 2.4GWi-Fi provided by the dongle and enter “192.168.1.1” or “10.42.0.1” in the browser (depending on the mode of operation of the device, if you are not sure which one to enter, you can try both).
 You will see the IP of the connected device and the IP of the Dongle itself.